-Observably, discipline, and hence self-discipline, is declining at every level, with parental authority especially denounced by teachers, academics, medical authorities; and social scientists.
+Observably, discipline, and thence self-discipline, is declining at every level, with parental authority especially denounced by teachers, academics, medical authorities; and social scientists.
 Indeed, a Darwin academic recently and unilaterally demanded the outlawing of parental smacking (NZ actually outlawed smacking of children).
-It would make infinitely more sense to legislate mandatory psychiatric treatment for people who suffer such grandiose delusions of their unmandated importance in the world.
+It would make infinitely more sense to legislate mandatory psychiatric treatment for people who suffer such grandiose delusions of their unmandated authority over the community.

 In terms of suicide, the teaching profession’s abrogation of former child protection roles to prevent bullying, have left weaker children vulnerable to victimisation and without recourse to any kind of defense… hence the only escape-avenue of suicide.

-Evidence strongly suggests that bullying derives from misdirected parenting, especially where hierarchism and authoritarianism is the signature; recommending mandatory parent training (ie PET or its equivalent).
-(As a welfare officer, to my surprise, I discovered that most over-punitive parents were profoundly grateful for being made aware of alternative methods in child behavior modification).
+Evidence strongly suggests that bullying derives from misdirected parenting, especially where hierarchism and authoritarianism is the signature, recommending mandatory parent training (ie PET or its equivalent).
+(As a former welfare officer, I discovered that most over-punitive parents were profoundly grateful for being made aware of alternative methods in child behavior modification).

 That teachers, especially school principals, feel free to run counter to community expectations and values is clear evidence of collective delusions about their own status and intellect, verging on the sociopathic.